nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 ## MetalLB
 - [MetalLB](https://github.com/metallb/metallb) A network load-balancer implementation for Kubernetes using standard routing protocols
+- [medium.com/@charled.breteche: Kind, Cilium, MetalLB, and still no kube-proxy](https://medium.com/@charled.breteche/kind-cilium-metallb-and-no-kube-proxy-a9fe66ddfad6) In this article I will show you how to add MetalLB into the mix to enable services of type LoadBalancer to work in your local cluster.

 ## Kubermatic Kubernetes Platform
 - [Kubermatic Kubernetes Platform 🌟](https://github.com/Kubermatic/Kubermatic) is an open source project to centrally manage the global automation of thousands of Kubernetes clusters across multicloud, on-prem and edge with unparalleled density and resilience.